 Raja M. Flores, MD

-Dr. Raja M. Flores is the Chief of the Division of Thoracic Surgery, Ames Professor of Cardiothoracic Surgery at The Mount Sinai Medical Center.
-He is a recognized leader in the field of thoracic surgery for his work in pioneering mesothelioma treatment.
-He is known for establishing the VATS lobectomy, a minimally invasive treatment that uses three small incisions, which many physicians consider the golden standard in lung cancer treatment via surgery.
-Dr. Flores’ other research interests are centered on the management of malignant pleural mesothelioma and cutting-edge minimally invasive surgical techniques for lung cancer treatment.
-He is a member of numerous surgical and medical societies and serves on various editorial boards.
+Dr. Raja M. Flores, the Chief of the Division of Thoracic Surgery, Ames Professor of Cardiothoracic Surgery at The Mount Sinai Medical Center, is a recognized leader in the field of thoracic surgery.
+He is especially renowned for his pioneering work in treatment for mesothelioma.
+Many physicians consider Dr. Flores’ work in establishing a minimally invasive treatment, known as the VATS lobectomy, as the gold standard in the surgical treatment of lung cancer.
+Dr. Flores has also intensely researched malignant pleural mesothelioma management as well as sophisticated surgical techniques for lung cancer treatment that a minimally invasive.
+He serves on several editorial boards and is also a member of several medical and surgical societies.

 Steven M. Hahn, MD